Bedrock-OSS/regolith-docs/docs/introduction/getting-started.md

 ```

 In short:
- - `.regolith` is a special folder that Regolith uses to store data.
-You don't need to look here.
+- `.regolith`: A special folder Regolith uses to store its data.
+You typically don't need to access this.
- - `packs/BP` stores your behavior pack.
+- `packs/BP`: The folder for your behavior pack.
- - `packs/RP` stores your resource pack.
+- `packs/RP`: The folder for your resource pack.
- - `packs/data` is a special folder that filters can use to store data.
+- `packs/data`: A special folder filters can use to store additional data.
- - `config.json` is the configuration file for Regolith.
+- `config.json`: Regolith's configuration file.
- - `.gitignore` is a file which tells {ref}`Git source control<git-dependency>` to ignore certain files.
-It's not a part of of Regolith but we highly recommend using Git to manage your projects.
+- `.gitignore`: A file that tells {ref}`Git<git-dependency>` to ignore specific files.
+While not part of Regolith itself, using Git to manage your projects is highly recommended.

 ## Basic Project Configuration